McKinsey Solve Assessment (2026 Guide)

 The Assessment Modules (2026)

 McKinsey regularly updates Solve.
-As of 2026, most candidates receive two of these modules.
+As of 2026, most candidates receive two modules — Sea Wolf and Redrock Study.
+McKinsey is reportedly piloting a third behavioral module, Sustainable Future Lab, in select offices and cohorts starting in early 2026.
 The specific combination varies by office and candidate pool.

 Red Rock Study (Data Analysis)